EVA-3D/eva-main/docs/getting_started.md

 # Getting started

-EVA might look intimidating at first but it's really not, sure the BOMs are complicated and you need to learn youself around all this but think about it like this:
+EVA might look intimidating at first but it's really not, sure the BOMs are complicated and you need to learn yourself around all this but think about it like this:

 ## Printer compatibility